brunofontes/EgnyteAPI/README.md

 # EgnyteAPI
-Just a test to see Egnyte API working
+Just a test to see Egnyte API working on PHP